MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-jboss-eap-to-vms-with-ha-dr.md

 [!INCLUDE [ha-dr-for-jboss-create-azure-traffic.md](includes/ha-dr-for-jboss-create-azure-traffic.md)]

-Next, verify if the sample app deployed to the primary JBoss EAP cluster can be accessed from the Traffic Manager profile:
+Next, use the following steps to verify that the sample app deployed to the primary JBoss EAP cluster can be accessed from the Traffic Manager profile:

 1. Select **Overview** of the Traffic Manager profile you created.

 1. Check and copy the DNS name of the Traffic Manager profile.
 Append **/javaee-cafe/** to it.
 For example, `http://tm-profile-gzh032124.trafficmanager.net/javaee-cafe/`.

 1. Open the URL in a new tab of the browser.
-You should see the coffee you created before is listed in the page.
+You should see that the coffee you created before is listed in the page.

    :::image type="content" source="media/migrate-jboss-eap-to-vms-with-ha-dr/javaee-cafe-app-home-page-session.png" alt-text="Screenshot of the sample application UI." lightbox="media/migrate-jboss-eap-to-vms-with-ha-dr/javaee-cafe-app-home-page-session.png":::

 If your UI doesn't look similar, troubleshoot and resolve the problem before you continue.
 Keep the console open and use it for failover test later.

-Now you set up the Traffic Manager profile.
-Keep the page open and you use it for monitoring the endpoint status change in a failover event later.
+Now you can set up the Traffic Manager profile.
+Keep the page open and so you can use it for monitoring the endpoint status change in a failover event later.

 ## Test failover from primary to secondary